Skip to content

 166. Percentage of scheme smallholders involved in programme?

-The company reports that it hosted a smallholder sustainability empowerment workshop at its palm oil mill which contained more than 50 participants but the exact number or percentage is not reported.
-Also, the type of smallholders supported is unclear.
+The company reports that it hosted a smallholder sustainability empowerment workshop at its palm oil mill, with over 50 participants attending.
+However, the exact number or percentage of participants, as well as the type of smallholders supported, is not specified.

 • P